SMILE Logo

 Patient Financing

-If you are looking for Premium Cataract or LASIK or ZEISS SMILE financing, Dr. Robert Melendez and the Juliette Eye Institute are thrilled to offer Alphaeon Credit!
-With Alphaeon Credit, you’ll find a wide array of monthly payment options to help you afford excellent vision.
+If you are looking for Premium Cataract or LASIK or ZEISS SMILE financing, Dr. Robert Melendez and the Juliette Eye Institute are thrilled to offer CareCredit and Alphaeon Credit.
+You’ll find a wide array of monthly payment options to help you afford excellent vision.

 Vision Correction for All Ages